kailey16/algorithms/Javascript.md

 5. var vs let vs const
   1) const
-    - the variable can’t be reassigned
+    - the variable can’t be reassigned or re-declared
     - object can have properties mutated
   2) let
     - block scoped